 Data from the Lake County 2007 Agricultural Census shows that the county is moving toward sustainable farming practices and more of a local food system.
 More than 20 percent of farms used conservation methods, and there were 12 organic farms totaling 90 acres.
-Additionally, Lake County has 13 farmers markets, and the county has seen a consistent rise in direct-to-consumer sales.
+Additionally, Lake County has seen a consistent rise in direct-to-consumer sales.

 There is unmet demand for locally grown food in Lake County, as is the case throughout the metropolitan Chicago area and state-wide.
 According to one estimate, if Lake County consumers bought $5 of food directly from local farms each week, local farms would earn an additional $182 million.
 This annual demand for vegetables and fruits in Lake County demonstrates the great economic potential of local food production in Lake County.